 In Acts, Luke records Paul saying he believes in the resurrection of the just and unjust (Acts 24:15).
 But in Paul’s epistles, Paul speaks of attaining to the resurrection, and he says those who die “in Christ” will be resurrected when Jesus returns.
 From these statements, it’s not clear that Paul actually believed the unjust would be resurrected; however, it seems Paul considered all believers—Jew & Gentile—eligible for resurrection.

 The book of Revelation speaks of two different resurrections separated by 1000 years.
-I believe the first resurrection was to be that of Christ’s disciples who died as martyrs and was to take place at Christ’s return.
+The first resurrection would take place at Christ’s return and applied to those who recognized Jesus as Messiah and died as martyrs.
 The second resurrection, which was to occur after a long period of time (symbolized by 1000 yrs.), would be a resurrection of all the dead.
 This resurrection would take place right before the day of judgment: The righteous would inherit eternal life and the unrighteous would be destroyed in the lake of fire.
 (I believe the Bible teaches complete annihilation, not eternal torment.)

 The New Testament repeatedly speaks of two kinds of Christians—those who are alive in Christ and those who are dead in Christ.
 Paul wrote that when Jesus returned to earth, the dead in Christ would be raised from Hades–like Jesus was–and then they, along with those alive in Christ, would meet Jesus in the air.
 This imagery likely refers to welcoming Jesus as he returns to earth to reign in person over God’s kingdom.